FrancisRussell/zoog/README.md

     being treated as singles and `album1` and `album2` being normalized as independent albums.

+* `-e FILE_EXTENSIONS`, `--file-extensions=FILE_EXTENSIONS`: When folders are
+  passed on the command line to be searched for files, this option determines what file extensions are considered to be Opus files.
+Multiple extensions may be supplied separated by commas.
+By default this value is `opus`, but `ogg,opus` could be supplied to assume that all found `.ogg` files are Opus as well.

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.